top of page

 A Lovers Discourse Film

-Moreover, Caroline deepens Ting’s investigation into intimacy by turning toward solitude as an active emotional condition.
-The series presents a solitary female figure navigating moments of quiet vulnerability, where intimacy no longer circulates between subjects but folds inward.
-Loneliness is depicted as as presence, shaped by longing, expectation, and deferred connection.
+Moreover, Caroline further deepens Liu’s investigation into intimacy by turning toward solitude as an active emotional condition.
+The series presents a solitary female figure that deals with moments of vulnerability and isolation.
+Intimacy no longer circulates between subjects but is again merely inward.
+Loneliness is depicted as presence, shaped by longing, expectation, and deferred connection.

 Caroline Series

 Formally, the images are marked by compositional restraint.
-Gestures are minimal, movement suspended.
-The body appears caught between opposing impulses: reaching outward while simultaneously withdrawing.
-This tension is not resolved but held, allowing emotional meaning to accumulate through stillness and pause.
-Ting’s refusal of expressive excess positions the work within fine-art photographic traditions that privilege psychological density over visual drama.
+Gestures are minimal, but intense and movement is suspended.
+The body is presented as a state that is caught between opposing impulses: reaching outward while simultaneously withdrawing.
+This tension is held, elegantly but painfully, allowing emotional meaning to accumulate through stillness and pause.
+Liu’s refusal of expressive excess positions the work within fine-art photographic traditions that favor psychological density over visual drama.

 The domestic interior functions as an extension of the subject’s interiority.
-Architecture, light, and spatial containment echo the emotional atmosphere of waiting and uncertainty, reinforcing the sense that intimacy here is temporal rather than relational.
-What the images offer are traces rather than encounters, and afterimages of connection that remain incomplete.
+Architecture, light, and spatial containment echo the emotional atmosphere of waiting and uncertainty.
+Intimacy is temporal and can mean isolation, even depressive states and despair.
+Connection remains incomplete – a state that many people experience.

 Caroline Series

-Caroline demonstrates Ting’s ability to use photography to sustain ambiguity.
+Caroline shows Liu’s ability to use photography to sustain ambiguity.
 By withholding narrative explanation, the work allows viewers to remain within the unresolved space of feeling.
 It contributes to contemporary photography by showing how minimal gesture and spatial control can articulate complex emotional states without recourse to overt symbolism or storytelling.

-Taken together, these three bodies of work form a coherent artistic trajectory in which photography and moving image operate as complementary modes of inquiry.
-What if we were lovers? establishes the relational and social conditions of contemporary intimacy; A Lover’s Discourse internalizes these conditions through time, voice, and reflection; Caroline distils them into stillness and solitary embodiment.
-Across all three, Ting demonstrates a rigorous engagement with the formal and conceptual possibilities of fine-art photography and moving image.
+Taken together, these three bodies of work form a coherent artistic trajectory in which photography and moving image operate as complementary modes of research and exploration.
+What if we were lovers? establishes the relational and social conditions of contemporary intimacy; A Lover’s Discourse internalizes these conditions through time, voice, and reflection; Caroline transforms them into stillness and solitary embodiment.
+Across all three, Liu demonstrates a professional and deep engagement with the formal and conceptual possibilities of fine-art photography and moving image.

 Find more of her works here: